 Liver is one of the most nutritious and beneficial sources of meat that you can feed your dog.
 Beef liver tends to be the most nutritious, but chicken, turkey, and even lamb liver can also be very healthy for canines.

-Apart from fat and protein, liver is also packed with a wide range of nutrients that make it a type of superfood for dogs.
+In addition to fat and protein, liver is also packed with a wide range of nutrients that make it a type of superfood for dogs.
 Let’s take a closer look at liver’s nutritional value to dogs.

 Nutritional Value of Liver